 Elizabeth Onyeabor: 32:27

-That study that I mentioned earlier University of Calgary, well, I had digested a whole bunch of research and I was like, Okay, so there's four main reasons why everybody who procrastinate procrastinate, the first one is belief.
-The next one is importance.
-The third one is reward.
-And the fourth one is deadline.
-And it can be any one or combination of these four things for why we procrastinate.
-So I spell them bird belief, importance reward deadline, well, these cage our productivity.
+That study that I mentioned the earlier University of Calgary, well, I had digested a whole bunch of research and I was like, Okay, so there are four main reasons why everybody who procrastinate, the first one is belief.
+The next one is important.
+The third one is the reward.
+And the fourth one is the deadline.
+And it can be any one or combination of these four things why we procrastinate.
+So I spell them bird belief, importance reward deadline, well, this cage our productivity.

 Michael Kithcart: 33:07

 together, I'm in a birdcage.
 But if you want to fly, then you focus on positive outcomes.
 I'll make it likable carbon into chunks like I hate doing housework.
 So I either crank music or I see or whatever to make it likable.
 And why is saying yes to the progress?
 So taking time to celebrate and say yes to the progress and noticing that about ourselves and appreciating it is part of overcoming procrastination.
 Because we can see that we're taking steps toward our goal because as perfectionists, we don't give ourselves enough credit for the progress because we're looking at that main goal.
 And then the issue is that even when we hit that goal, we're like, ah, that didn't work out wasn't good enough.
 Right.

 Michael Kithcart: 34:02

 Right.
 I love that.
 So how does, how would you say, for leaders in particular, because that's who you work with?
 How does letting go of perfectionism helped them win?